gradle/gradle/design-docs/component-metadata.md

         }
     }

-Users will be able to access the 'branch' attribute when resolving, via the `IvyModuleMetadata`
+Users will be able to access the `branch` attribute when resolving, via the `IvyModuleMetadata`

     dependencies {
         components {
-            eachComponent { ComponentMetadataDetails details, IvyModuleMetadata ivyModule -> if (ivyModule.branch == 'testing') {
+            eachComponent { ComponentMetadataDetails details, IvyModuleMetadata ivyModule -> if (ivyModule.branch == 'some-feature') {
-                    details.status == 'testing'
+                    details.status = 'testing'
+                } else {
+                    details.status = 'master'
                 }
             }
         }

+        // can use status to select the appropriate branch compile 'group:module:latest.testing'
+        compile 'group:other-module:latest.master'
     }

 ### Implementation